jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 - JJ.Framework.Logging
 - JJ.Framework.Logging.__DebugOutput__

 This means that the *platform-independent* part of the code is separate from the *platform-specific* code.
 This also means, that quite a portion of the code can be shared between platforms.
-It also means, that we can specifically choose which [technologies](api.md) we want to be dependent on.
+It also means, that we can specifically choose which [technologies](api.md) we want depend on.

 Tests